Trigger point therapy is a type of massage technique that is supposed to help alleviate the symptoms or even “get rid of” trigger points.

-Trigger points are traditionally thought to be tiny muscle knots or connective tissue adhesions that cause the sore spots that you may often feel when you press on certain areas of your body, such as your calves or upper trapezius.
+These trigger points are traditionally thought to be tiny muscle knots or tissue adhesions that cause the sore spots when you press on certain areas of your body, such as your calves or upper trapezius.

 Although many people find some relief in trigger point therapy, the mechanisms of how it works is as uncertain as most types of massage.
 Even the nature of trigger points and myofascial pain syndrome is still as murky as a cup of boba milk tea, despite more than 30 years of research.

 So how can we make sense of this?
-Is trigger point therapy any different in offering pain relief than other types of massage, like Swedish or deep tissue massage?
-Do you even need trigger point therapy because the nature of trigger points and myofascial pain syndrome are still uncertain?
-If you are a massage therapist, should you even invest in learning trigger point therapy?
-Let’s take a look at what the evidence says.
+Is trigger point therapy any different than other types of massage, like Swedish or deep tissue massage?
+Do you even need a trigger point massage when the underlying ideas are questionable as the existence of Bigfoot?

 What causes trigger points?

-The best hypothesis to explain the nature of trigger points is the energy crisis model or hypothesis that was proposed by Dr. Janet Travell in the 1940s.
+The best hypothesis to explain the nature of trigger points is the energy crisis model that was proposed by Dr. Janet Travell in the 1940s.
 She defined it as “a hyperirritable spot in skeletal muscle that is associated with a hypersensitive palpable nodule in a taut band [of muscle].”

 In an editorial published in 1981 in Pain, Travell and Rinzler wrote that when a muscle fiber is contracted under stress, (such as in weight lifting or working at a desk job with your neck forward), this causes the sarcoplasmic reticulum of a muscle cell to release calcium ions to activate the muscle fiber contraction with the help of adenosine triphosphate (ATP), the energy currency that fuels our body’s cells.

 Prolonged contractions would produce metabolites, which are end products of cell metabolism.
 Some of these metabolites are acidic, which can sensitize muscle nociceptors and reduce blood flow in the local area.
-The state of the muscle fibers would be similar to rigor mortis.
+This state of the muscle fibers would be similar to rigor mortis.

-Gerwin, Dummerholt, and Shah expanded Travell and Simons’ work in a 2004 paper by describing the role of various factors that play in the energy crisis hypothesis, such as eccentric and maximal muscle contraction, acetylcholine, calcitonin gene-related peptide, and pH level in the muscle tissues.
+Gerwin, Dummerholt, and Shah expanded Travell and Simons’ work in a 2004 paper by describing the role of various factors that play in the energy crisis hypothesis, such as eccentric and maximal muscle contraction, acetylcholine, pH level, and various chemicals in the muscle tissues.

 Trigger point therapy debate